🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Problem 5 (Difficulty: Hard)

-Calculate the cosine similarity between two sentences using (1) Bag of Words and (2) Word2Vec embedding average vectors, and compare the results.
+Calculate the cosine similarity between two sentences using (1) Bag of Words and (2) the average of their Word2Vec word-vector embeddings, then compare the results.

 Sample Answer